 Take your pupils on thrilling Icelandic geography visits and bear witness to rare phenomena, from dramatic volcanic lunar landscapes and spouting geysers, to diverging plates, glaciers, and outwash plains.

 If you’re considering taking a geography trip abroad, there is no better place to observe the ongoing impact of glaciation and vulcanicity: icefields, waterfalls and geothermal pools.
-To allow your pupils to get the most out of their geography school trip to Iceland, our Field Studies Guides will add a wealth of knowledge and experience.
+To allow your pupils to get the most out of their geography school trip to Iceland, our Subject Experts will add a wealth of knowledge and experience.